LSU Tigers baseball: 2023 national championship

 The 2023 season saw notable transfers come in such as DH Tommy White of NC State and RHP Paul Skenes of Air Force.
 Ranked Preseason #1 by D1 Baseball, the Tigers would hold this spot for 13 weeks until series losses to both Auburn and Mississippi State.
 After a 1-2 appearance at the 2023 Southeastern Conference baseball tournament, LSU would earn #5 national seed and host a Regional for the first time since 2019.
 With sweeps of their regional and a Super Regional versus Kentucky the Tigers would earn their first CWS appearance since 2017.
 LSU would go on to win their bracket in dramatic fashion against the #1 ranked Wake Forest Demon Deacons in the bottom of the 11th inning with a walkoff by Tommy White.
 LSU would then go on and defeat the Florida Gators 2-1 in the CWS Final, earning their seventh national championship in the sport.

 2025 national championship

 In 2024, Johnson coached LSU to the regional championship in Chapel Hill, North Carolina against the host, North Carolina, coming up just short in extra innings in the final game of the regional.
 In 2025, he was able to lead LSU back to the College World Series, marking its 20th appearance there, and another national championship with a win over Coastal Carolina in the championship series.
 It was Johnson's second national championship and the eighth for LSU.

+The 2026 LSU Tigers baseball team saw significant struggles and missed the NCAA Baseball Regionals for the first time since 2011.